 Dr Thomson said she is keen to maintain the fundraising momentum and continue to raise awareness of ovarian cancer once this target is achieved.
 She is exploring other fundraising avenues and hopes to organise a major event in Townsville during Ovarian Cancer Month in February 2019.

 Click here to make a donation to the Australian New Zealand Gynaecology Oncology Group ‘Save the Box’ campaign.

-You can also follow Alisha Thomson’s journey via her blog and Instagram (leeshy_keepsmiling).
+You can follow Alisha Thomson’s journey via Instagram (leeshy_keepsmiling).